alaamer12/ArtSpace/README.md

 - Puzzle-solving mechanics through artwork manipulation
 - Win conditions when puzzles are solved correctly

+## Project Components

+For a detailed breakdown of the core modules and architecture, see the [COMPONENTS.md](./COMPONENTS.md) file.

 ## Prerequisites

 - Visual Studio 2019 or later